Best 8 VoIP Solutions for Salesforce Integration in 2026

 - Advanced: From $25/user/month

 Aircall is a cloud-based phone system built for modern sales and support teams.
-Its native Salesforce integration helps streamline call workflows by automatically syncing call activity and contact data into the CRM.
-The setup is quick, and its intuitive interface makes it a solid fit for fast-moving teams that rely on real-time visibility.
+Its native Salesforce integration syncs call activity and contact data into the CRM, making it a fit for fast-moving teams that need real-time visibility – though Salesforce integration is locked to its Professional plan.

 - Salesforce Native Integration: Syncs call activity, recordings, and notes directly to Salesforce